What are primary and secondary emotions?

 The link between your emotions and mental health

-Knowing how to recognize primary and secondary emotions can provide a framework for better understanding yourself and your overall emotional well-being.
+Knowing how to recognize and understand primary and secondary emotions can help you better understand yourself.

 Learning about primary and secondary emotions can improve your mental health by: